 - The mind is preoccupied with derivations from fantasies, dreams, hallucinations, and delusions.
 As a result, the relationship with reality needs testing.

 - Schizophrenic patients exhibit contradictions.
 They show love, affection, and hatred towards the same person, object, and situation.

-- Hallucinations occur in the primary sensory modality on Auditory, Visual, Olfactory, Gustatory, or Kinaesthetic.
-It builds hallucinations such as hearing someone speaking inside their head, someone following them, smelling bad odors, tasting bad, seeing ghosts, dead people, or angels.
+- Hallucinations occur in the primary sensory modality of Auditory, Visual, Olfactory, Gustatory, or Kinaesthetic.
+It builds hallucinations such as hearing someone speaking inside their head, someone following them, smelling bad odors, tasting bad, and seeing ghosts, dead people, or angels.
 The primary modality of the person decides the type of hallucination.
 It said as per the studies, the auditory is more to a schizophrenic patient.

 - They believe that someone's gesture or conversation is always about them.
 Wondering if someone is following them.
 Misinterpretation of actual information with something they are afraid of.

-- They repeat other's speech, movements, and gestures unexpectedly.
+- They repeat others' speech, movements, and gestures unexpectedly.
 They believe that they are controlled by someone else outside of them.

-- A feeling of strangeness, a vague sense of impending disaster, searching for roots, and a preoccupation with abstract religious and philosophical ideas that formally held little interest are familiar during initial stages.
+- A feeling of strangeness, a vague sense of impending disaster, searching for roots, and a preoccupation with abstract religious and philosophical ideas that formally held little interest are familiar during the initial stages.